 Created by the FDIC and offered in a free online format, Money Smart is comprised of 10 financial lessons for adults.

-This website offers great resources and advice for the money-conscious adult - from buying a home to protecting privacy and identity.
+Developed by the Federal Trade Commission, these Money and Credit articles offer great resources and advice for the money-conscious adult - from buying a home to protecting privacy and identity.

 Developed by Vanguard and a fifth grade teacher, My Classroom Economy integrates an economic system into the classroom setting.
 The project provides specific classroom activities that meet Common Core Standards.

 Offered by the SIFMA Foundation, this free game gives fourth through 12th graders the chance to grow $100,000 in virtual cash accounts through lessons involving math, business, economics, language arts and social studies.

 Brought to you by the Iowa Council on Economic Education, this free website aims to provide a complete repository of financial literacy curriculum, programs, lessons and games that align with Iowa teaching standards.

 The Council for Economic Education provides this online personal finance game where students are offered 16 different missions in which they help people in financial trouble, earning points along the way.

 The National Endowment for Financial Education (NEFE) offers this free, turnkey personal finance education program to teachers of Grades 8-12.
 Teacher lesson plans, student guides, evaluation, scoring rubrics and worksheets accompany the program’s free teacher training and an online teacher forum.